Pioneered by Talkory.ai

 Confident Tone Masks Errors

-Every AI model presents its answers with the same confident tone, whether it is 99% correct or 60% correct.
-Without Recursive Correction, you have no way to tell the difference.
+Every AI model writes with the same confident tone, whether it's 99% correct or 60% correct.
+There's nothing in the output to signal which one you're reading.

 ๐Ÿšซ